-You need color.
+You need a color.
 You need filters.
 You need a legend.
-You need the ability to instantly jump to different views, or to drill into specific details to make a point.
+You need the ability to instantly jump to different views or to drill into specific details to make a point.
 This is why it’s very difficult to present a clear and compelling roadmap using the wrong tools.
 (Sorry, Excel and PowerPoint—you’re terrific at what you do, but roadmaps just aren’t your thing.)

 And it’s why you’ll find this process so much easier with a purpose-built product roadmap app.

 7. Talk strategies and plans, not epics and swim lanes.